Skip to content

 1 / 1

-The company uses a combination of risk mapping, EcoVadis scores and onsite audits to assess tier 1 suppliers against sustainability and CSR criteria.
-The company's onsite assessments are against the purchasing principles.
+The company uses a combination of risk mapping, EcoVadis scores and onsite audits to assess its suppliers against sustainability and CSR criteria.

 • P